USS Tide (AM-125)

-Tide was an oceangoing minesweeper built during World War II.
-Named for the cyclic rising and falling of Earth's ocean surface, she was the only U.S. Naval vessel to bear the name.
+USS Tide (AM-125) was an oceangoing Auk class minesweeper built for the United States Navy during World War II.
+Named for the marine tide, she was the only U.S. Naval vessel to bear the name.

 Tide was laid down on 16 March 1942 at Savannah, Georgia, by the Savannah Machinery and Foundry Company; launched on 7 September 1942; sponsored by Mrs. Ruth Hangs; and commissioned on 9 May 1943.

+Tide served in the European Theatre of Operations and was assigned to minesweeping the beaches offshore the Normandy landing in June of 1944.
+On the day following D-Day, June 7, 1944, she struck a German mine and sank.
+She received one battle star for her wartime service.

 North African operations

 Following shakedown training out of Key West and Norfolk, Tide got underway from Hampton Roads for her first transatlantic voyage.
 On 17 July 1943, as she steamed in convoy for North Africa, the minesweeper collided with an infantry landing craft — LCI-267 — which she had just provisioned.
 Damage to the sweeper included sprung plates and two minor hull punctures which were repaired at sea.
 Tide arrived at Casablanca on 18 July and was soon on her way again escorting a convoy bound for American ports.
 During the homeward voyage on 29 July, a sonar contact prompted Tide to drop depth charges on what she thought was an enemy submarine.
 Although a later search revealed an oil slick, no submarine sinking was confirmed.